VladIakimenko/Kinescope--Video-Scraper/README.md

 legal aspects of the actions you plan to undertake with and its potential consequences.

 # Updates notes:
 `09/07/2023` Now the script ensures that the same chunk would not be downloaded twice, by saving each one to a set, and checking if it isn't there before downloading.
+`16/12/2023` Switched the undetected_chromedriver to pure selenium, made use of webdriver_manager for chromedriver init, revised the timer theread and request detection keyboard interruption.